intel/QAT_Engine/README.md

    5. Has the environment variable `OPENSSL_ENGINES` been correctly defined and exported to the shell?
       Also check it is really pointing to the correct location.
+   6. If building for OpenSSL 1.1.0 was the configure option `--enable-qat_for_openssl_110` specified?

 If running on a Debian\* based OS (Ubuntu\* for example) it is possible that the Intel&reg; QAT Driver userspace shared library needed by the Intel&reg; QAT